 The Strategic Wildfire Prevention Initiative (SWPI) is a suite of funding programs managed through the Strategic Wildfire Prevention Working Group - including the First Nations' Emergency Services Society (FNESS), Ministry of Forests, Lands & Natural Resource Operations (MFLNRO) and the Union of BC Municipalities (UBCM).
-Grant administration is provided by UBCM and funding is from the Ministry.
+Funding is provided by the Province of BC and is administered by UBCM.